a dither algorithm; small, spatially stable, based on magic numbers and arithmetic.

 The above videos shows how the dither applies to a bitdepth reduction task of RGB 8:8:8 to RGB 3:3:2 with a total of 256 colors - below is a 1bit dither with various methods on a gray ramp.

 as of 2014-03-25 ffmpeg master has these dithering methods; the way the addition based GIF above was created is the following commandline:

 ffmpeg -i input.mp4 -vf scale=320x180:sws_dither=a_dither -r 10 -ss 40 -frames 100 -pix_fmt rgb8 output.gif -y

 I claim no copyright on the formula; I've merely discovered it.
 By speculating that something simple like this; without too bad results might exist; and then writing some software to help me look for it.
 With a better fitness critera; I think better constants for simple formulas with more blue/green noise like results can be found.

 The main novelty of a dither is its simplicity/compactness and ease of implementation.
 For dithering to RGB 565 or 24bit RGB it is sufficient, it is however not faster than using a LUT with dither array, either of a dither's or a much higher quality dither mask like void and cluster.
 The way a dither is employed is exactly like other dither masks would be - but it is procedural/shader based.
 If someone comes up with better magic numbers to use on variations of the above formulas, please tell me :)

-This is a work in progress - published early and pushed often.
-Further improvements both expected and to be hoped for.
-The part of the big-buck bunny clip chosen is chosen to highlight problems of 'a dither', if I wanted to make a-dither look good I would instead hunt out examples making bayer and error diffusion look bad ;)Øyvind Kolås, email@example.com in 2013.
+The part of the big-buck bunny clip chosen is chosen to highlight problems of 'a dither', if I wanted to make a-dither look good I would instead hunt out examples making bayer and error diffusion look bad ;)Øyvind Kolås, email@example.com in aug 2013